SYMM-IO/solver-vaults/README.md

 ## Overview

-This solution enables users to provide liquidity for a Hedger (solver) on the Symmio platform.
-Upon depositing funds, the contract issues users vault tokens in a 1:1 ratio to their deposited amount.
-Users can then stake these vault tokens in another contract to earn returns.
-Additionally, users have the flexibility to request the withdrawal of their funds at any time by returning their vault tokens.
-The contract includes a 'minimumPaybackRatio' property, defining the least ratio of funds users are guaranteed to receive upon withdrawal.
-When a user initiates a withdrawal request, the Balancer can transfer additional funds into the contract and approve the withdrawal request at a ratio exceeding the minimum stipulated ratio.
-After that user can claim their accepted amount.
+This contract enables users to provide liquidity for a Hedger (solver) on the Symmio platform.
+When users deposit funds, the contract issues vault tokens in a 1:1 ratio with the deposited amount.
+Users can stake these vault tokens in another contract to earn returns.
+They also have the option to withdraw their funds anytime by returning their vault tokens.

+The contract includes a 'minimumPaybackRatio' property, which specifies the minimum ratio of funds that users are guaranteed to receive upon withdrawal.
+If a user requests a withdrawal, the Balancer has the capability to add extra funds to the contract and approve the withdrawal request at a ratio exceeding the minimum required.
+Once the Balancer accepts a withdrawal request, the approved amount is locked in the contract and cannot be transferred to Symmio thereafter.
+This amount is reserved exclusively for users, who can then claim the amount that has been approved for them.

+Additionally, there's a deposit limit in place.
+This limit caps the total amount users can put into the contract.
+The management of this limit is handled by the 'currentDeposit' variable.

 ## Contract Roles